Mayor of Kingstown: Production

 The project was first announced in January 2020, when Paramount Network ordered the series.
 By February 2021, the series was transferred over to the Paramount+ streaming service, with Jeremy Renner cast to star.
 The next month, Dianne Wiest joined the cast, with Emma Laird, Derek Webster and Taylor Handley added in April.
 Series co-creator Hugh Dillon joined the cast alongside Pha'rez Lass and Tobi Bamtefa in May.
 Kyle Chandler was revealed to have joined the cast in August following the release of a teaser poster for the series, while Aidan Gillen and Hamish Allan-Headley were added to the main cast.

 Filming on the first season took place from May 17 to October 4, 2021, at Stratagem Studios in Toronto, Hamilton, Ontario, Burlington, Ontario and in Kingston, Ontario, mainly the Kingston Penitentiary.
 Andrew Lockington composed the music for the series, and the soundtrack was released by Lakeshore Records.

 On February 1, 2022, Paramount+ renewed the series for a second season.
 In June 2022, filming for the second season took place at the Lampe Marina and Presque Isle Bay near Erie, Pennsylvania.
 On September 6, 2023, Paramount+ renewed the series for a third season, which began filming in Pittsburgh on January 10, 2024.
 A section of the show was filmed on River Road in Mckeesport, PA next to ELG Metals, a stainless steel recycling company.

 On December 18, 2024, Paramount+ renewed the series for a fourth season.
 By August 2025, during the production of the fourth season, Paramount Television Studios had taken over production of the series following the merger of MTV Entertainment Studios' parent company Paramount Global with Skydance Media into Paramount Skydance.
+On January 5, 2026, the series was renewed for a fifth and final season by Paramount+ with a shorter 8-episode order.
+On March 13, 2026, David Morse joined the cast as a series regular for the fifth and final as production begins in Pittsburgh, Pennsylvania.